-The red Stop button should only be used for emergency shutdown.
+The red E-Stop button should only be used for emergency shutdown.

-For normal shutdown, use the Clean/Off/Ice selector switch and follow the steps below:
+For normal shutdown, use the Off touch screen button on the HMI and follow the steps below:

-- 1. Set the Clean/Off/Ice selector switch to the Off position.
-Do not use the machine disconnect to stop the machine.
+- 1. Press the Off touch screen button.
+Do not use the machine disconnect or the red E-Stop to stop the machine.
 If the disconnect is used, the crankcase heater is de-energized, and liquid refrigerant migrates to the compressor. - 2.
 During a freeze period, the machine will continue to run. - 3.
 At the completion of the freeze period, the machine will harvest and stop.
-The completion of a cycle (1 freeze plus 1 harvest) ensures that all ice is removed from the freezer to prevent refreeze when the machine is restarted. - 4.
-During a harvest period, the machine will complete the harvest and stop.
+The completion of a cycle (1 freeze plus 1 harvest) ensures that all ice is removed from the freezer to prevent refreeze when the machine is restarted.
+Before turning off, the machine will perform a partial pumpdown. - 4.
+During a harvest period, the machine will complete the harvest, perform a partial pumpdown, and stop.